-This is a freestanding medical facility that:
+means a freestanding medical facility that:

-- Provides unscheduled medical services to treat an urgent condition if the person's physician is not reasonably available. - Routinely provides ongoing unscheduled medical services for more than eight consecutive hours, - Charges for services, - Is licensed and certified as required by state or federal law or regulation, - Keeps a medical record for each patient, - Provides an ongoing quality assurance program, including reviews by physicians other than those who own or run the facility, - Is run by a staff of physicians, with one physician on call at all times, and - Has a full-time administrator who is a physician.
+- provides unscheduled medical services to treat an urgent condition if the person's Physician is not reasonably available, - routinely provides ongoing unscheduled medical services for more than eight consecutive hours, - charges for services, - is licensed and certified as required by state or federal law or regulation, - keeps a medical record for each patient, - provides an ongoing quality assurance program, including reviews by Physicians other than those who own or run the facility, - is run by a staff of Physicians, with one Physician on call at all times, and - has a full-time administrator who is a Physician.

-An urgent care provider may also be a Physician's office if it has contracted with the Claims Administrator to provide urgent care and is, with the Claims Administrator's consent, included in its provider directory as a Network Urgent Care Provider.
+An Urgent Care Provider may also be a Physician's office if it has contracted with the Claims Administrator to provide urgent care and is, with the Claims Administrator's consent, included in its provider directory as a Network Urgent Care Provider.